 We coach executives and managers in national and international settings.
 Our experience lies in the following areas:

-communication style, image & presence, presenting, managerial effectiveness, intercultural communication
+communication style, image & presence, presenting, managerial effectiveness, intercultural communication, logical & associative reasoning

-comfort zones, lifestyle and attitude, conception of man, expatriate preparation & reintegration
+comfort zones, lifestyle and attitude, Weltanschauung, humanism, creative diligence, respect & consideration, expatriate preparation & reintegration

 leading & following, start & change situations, leadership style, leadership culture, influence and persuasion